Anna Ciddor

 Anna Ciddor (born January 1957) is an Australian author and illustrator.

 Ciddor is an ambassador for Oz Kids, an organisation to promote and support children's literary and artistic talents and was an ambassador for Australia Reads 2021–2023.
 In 2021 she won the Nance Donkin Award for Children's Literature.
 In 2023 she was the judge for the Boroondara Literary Awards (Young Writers' Prose).
 In 2024 she was Chair and judge for the ARA Historical Novel Society of Australasia CYA Award.
-In 2025 her newest book, Moonboy, was shortlisted for the ARA Historical Novel Prize CYA category.
+Her newest book, Moonboy, has been shortlisted for the ARA Historical Novel Prize CYA category, was the Aurealis Awards for Best Children's Fiction finalist 2026, longlisted for the Book Links Children's Historical Fiction Award and was awarded a Notable Book by the Children's Book Council of Australia in 2026.

 Biography

 Ciddor was born in January 1957 in Melbourne.
 She was brought up in a house without television, and had an inventive and creative childhood.
 She also had a strong interest in mathematics, and after finishing school, she obtained a Bachelor of Arts degree with a major in mathematics from the University of Melbourne and a Diploma of Education from Melbourne State College.
 Her first career was as a senior school mathematics teacher, and it was only after marrying and having children that she began writing and illustrating.

 Her first book accepted for publication was a picture book,Take Me Back, published in 1988.
 This book took the reader back in time to show how people lived in Australia in the past.
 For the next few years, Ciddor continued to write and illustrate non-fiction books, concentrating on bringing history to life for children.
 In 2002 Allen and Unwin published her first historical fantasy, Runestone, book 1 of Viking Magic.
 This children's novel, and the other Viking Magic books that followed, use historical details and strong storylines.

 In 2005 Ciddor was awarded a two-year grant by the Literature Board of the Australia Council.

 Ciddor based her fantasy books on global folk, fairy tale, and myth as well as research into historic lifestyle and belief systems.
 At the Melbourne Writers Festival in 2007 Ciddor appeared on a panel with Sophie Masson and Kate Forsyth discussing the historical truth behind their fantasy novels.
 In a study of Canadian children's fantasy, author K.V.
 Johansen included a chapter on Ciddor's Viking Magic books because 'Although not by a Canadian author, the Viking Magic series is noteworthy' and 'does more towards realistic historical fiction than many "time-travel to learn history" novels'.